MegaVerkruzo/NewYearProject/README.md

 # How to launch for developing frontend?

+### In folder "frontend"

-You need to add new file '.env' with because in another case you couldn't make requests to backend
+You need to add new file '.env' with because in another case you couldn't make requests to backend (now it's not available, but later we add this functionality)
 ```
 REACT_APP_API_URL='http://localhost:8080/api'
 ```